klinkow/Oblivia/README.md

 # Oblivia

-## Description
+### Description

-2-player trivia game that intelligently creates questions using news headlines and other internet sources [Play Game](oblivia.herokuapp.com)
+2-player trivia game that intelligently creates questions using news headlines and other internet sources.

-#### By _*Bill Klinkow*_
+#### By *Bill Klinkow*

 ### Technologies Used

-React, Redux, Node
+React, Redux, Node.

 ### Installation

-Run the following from the command line
+Run the following from the command line:

 ```
 > git clone https://github.com/klinkow/Oblivia.git